Introduction.

 - Turn back the diameter of the piston in small steps with the piston axis in the chuck of the lathe until the piston fits into the cylinder bore with the smallest possible clearance but in any case not exceeding 0.02 mm

-4. The spark system
+5. The spark system.

 Because of the small dimensions of this Puppy it is not possible to build-in a standard automobile or motorcycle bobbin in the wooden base.
 Such bobbins are almost as big as the whole engine itself that is a complete mismatch.